FBI lays out detailed case against Florida man accused in wife's disappearance in Spain

 Spanish police say they have security video of the 36-year-old Fort Lauderdale business owner purchasing the same brand of paint and duct tape hours earlier.
 Investigators also interviewed a woman who says Knezevich asked her to translate a text message that was sent to his wife’s friends after her disappearance.

-Knezevich’s attorney, Ken Padowitz, has said his client is innocent and was in his native Serbia on the day his 40-year-old wife disappeared, 1,600 miles (2,500 kilometers) away.
+Knezevich’s attorney, Ken Padowitz, did not return a call Monday seeking comment.
+He has said his client is innocent and was in his native Serbia on the day his 40-year-old wife disappeared, 1,600 miles (2,500 kilometers) away.
 But agents say Knezevich rented a Peugeot in the Serbian capital Belgrade four days earlier.

 A few days later, a Spanish driver reported his license plates were stolen.
 On the night Ana Knezevich disappeared, a license plate reader on her Madrid street recorded the stolen plate number, Spanish police found.